itaobong/blog-api/README.md

 ## Support

-For support, email your-email@example.com or create an issue in the GitHub repository.
+For support, create an issue in the GitHub repository.